Smart buildings, explained – here’s what they mean for the built environment

 What are smart buildings?

 Smart buildings are structures that utilise technology to optimise resource usage, efficiency and comfort for occupants.
-These buildings are equipped with a variety of modern and innovative technologies, from artificial intelligence (AI) and augmented reality (AR) to the Internet of Things (IoT).
+These structures are equipped with a variety of modern and innovative technologies, from artificial intelligence (AI) and augmented reality (AR) to the Internet of Things (IoT).

 How do smart buildings actually work?